-The most famous words of the 20th century were delivered from the steps of the Lincoln Memorial.
+The most famous words of the 20th century were spoken from the steps of the Lincoln Memorial.
 The Rev. King’s “I Have a Dream” speech will be remembered long after our civilization is gone.
 He delivered the final address during the 1963 March on Washington for Jobs and Freedom.
-The event drew 200,000 spectators, a quarter of them white.
+The event drew 200,000 spectators.
 Celebrities on hand ranged from Sammy Davis Jr. to Marlon Brando to Bob Dylan.

 A marker, dedicated in 2003 by the Rev. King’s widow Coretta Scott King, memorializes the moment.
 The memorial has been the site of many other pivotal moments in U.S. history.
 Some say the modern civil rights movement got its start with Marian Anderson’s 1939 Easter Sunday concert at the memorial.
 The African-American performer had been banned from performing at Constitution Hall by the owners, the Daughters of the American Revolution.

 Willard InterContinental Washington No other D.C. hotel feels more at the center of power than the Willard, a beautiful Beaux Arts building, just a block from the White House.
 Look for specials or packages because it’s quite spendy.
 1401 Pennsylvania Ave.
 NW, 202/628-9100, TripAdvisor average price $510.

 Hampton Inn Washington, DC – Convention Center A relative DC bargain, this full-service hotel offers free breakfast and is three blocks from a Metro stop.
 901 6th Street., NW, 202/842-2500.
 TripAdvisor average price $198.